Tan Chin Nam

 Dato' Tan Chin Nam (陳振南 (陈振南, Tân Chín-lâm, Can4 Zan3 Naam4, Chén Zhènnán); 18 March 1926 – 21 October 2018) was a Malaysian entrepreneur and developer.
 His family is the majority shareholder of IGB Corporation Berhad.

 Tan was reportedly one of the richest men in Malaysia and had several companies and businesses.
-He is famous as a property developer and was involved in various projects such as Shangri-La Hotel in Malaysia, shopping centres in Singapore and Malaysia, including one of the largest shopping malls in the world, Mid Valley Megamall.
+He is famous as a property developer and was involved in various projects such as Shangri-La Hotel in Malaysia, Four Seasons Hotel Kuala Lumpur in Malaysia, shopping centres in Singapore and Malaysia, including one of the largest shopping malls in the world, Mid Valley Megamall.
 In Australia, he is responsible for the renovation of Queen Victoria Building (QVB) and Capitol Theatre in Sydney.
 He also owns a number of Australian-based Thoroughbred racehorses.

 Tan's biography, released in 2006 and published by MPH Malaysia, is called Never Say I Assume!.

 Early life

 Tan Chin Nam was born on March 18, 1926 in Kuala Lumpur, Malaysia.
 He was the sixth of twelve children.